zhscn/nongnu/README.md

 - [`ormolu`](https://github.com/tweag/ormolu)
 - `C-c p R` invoke [`fast-tags`](https://hackage.haskell.org/package/fast-tags) via [`projectile`](https://github.com/bbatsov/projectile)

-Note that to jump to definition inside the project, use `projectile-regenerate-tags` and `projectile-find-tag`.
+Note that to jump to definition inside the project can also be achieved with `projectile-regenerate-tags` and `projectile-find-tag`.

 ## Contributing